Sonukr/react-gitbook/lectures/02-further-react-info/09-Component-Lifecycle.md

 Notice that in the constructor, `this.addFruit` is bound to the class - `this.addFruit = this.addFruit.bind(this);`

 Now, if I pass `this.addFruit` to a child component as an onChange callback, it will be bound to `FruitTable` and will update its state when it's invoked.

-Again, you _don't_ need a constructor in every React component.
-If you need to initialize state by props or bind methods, the constructor is where you do it.
+Again, you _don't_ need a constructor in every React component, but if you need to initialize state by props or bind methods, the constructor is where you do it.

 ## `componentWillMount()`